torquefi/torque_docs/docs/overview/01_engines.md

 # Torque Engines

 Torque Engines are smart contracts powering the minting and burning of Torque currencies.
-Each engine is designed to manage a specific currency pair, ensuring stability through a collateralization mechanism, real-time price feeds, and dynamic risk parameters.
-The engines incorporate cross-chain capabilities and full collateralization to maintain protocol integrity and user protection.
+Each engine manages a specific currency pair, ensuring stability through collateralization, real-time price feeds, and dynamic risk parameters.
+The engines incorporate cross-chain capabilities powered by LayerZero.

 <div class="faq-container">